edragoev1/pdfjet/README.md

 ./build-go.sh

 To build the Swift version of PDFjet and compile and run all examples:

 ./build-swift.sh

-To compile and run specific Java example (from 01 to 50) use of of the following:
+To compile and run specific Java example (from 01 to 50) use one of the following:

 ./run-java.sh 07

-Make sure GraalVM is installed in the correct directory:
+./run-graalvm.sh 07             (Make sure GraalVM is installed in the correct directory)

-./run-graalvm.sh 07

 ./run-graalvm-native-image.sh 07

 To compile and run specific C# example use one of the following: